 - Shrink, shrink, shrink those images down so they don’t overwhelm the text.
 You need balance in your email or newsletters.
 Smaller images can help you achieve this.

 - Use restraint.
-If you only have a paragraph of text and need to use one or two images, force yourself to pick the best one and stick with it.
+If you only have a paragraph of text and want to use one or two images, force yourself to pick the best one and stick with it.
 Remember: you can probably use the other images in a later campaign.

 - Don’t send an email that is one big graphic or image file.
 You need text.
 Email clients look for text keywords in emails and newsletters to decide whether or not to let these campaigns through to the inbox.
 A 100% graphics file won’t make it through.

-Mistake #2: Forgetting the preview pane
+Mistake #2: Forgetting the Preview Pane

 Thanks to this, you only have a few inches to woo your recipient into opening up your email campaign and viewing it in its entirety.
 Here are some tips on using the preview pane to your advantage: